-On average, the Australian Government contributes about \$65,600 yearly for each permanent aged care home resident.
+On average, the Australian Government contributes about \$74,300 (correct as of March 2022) yearly for each permanent aged care home resident.
 This amount increases each year.

 If you are eligible, you are expected to contribute to the cost of your accommodation and care if you can afford to do so.